The House of the Rising Sun: France

-Meanwhile, folklorist Vance Randolph proposed an alternative French origin, the "rising sun" referring to the decorative use of the sunburst insignia dating to the time of Louis XIV, which was brought to North America by French immigrants.
+Folklorist Vance Randolph proposed an alternative origin related to France, in which the "rising sun" might refer to the sunburst insignia dating to the time of Louis XIV, which was brought to North America by French immigrants.

 Earliest American versions

-"House of Rising Sun" was said to have been known by American miners in 1905.
+"House of the Rising Sun" was said to have been known by American miners in 1905.
 The oldest published version of the lyrics is that printed by Robert Winslow Gordon in 1925, in a column titled "Old Songs That Men Have Sung" in Adventure magazine.
 The lyrics of that version begin: